-The Pacific Southwest MHTTC's new video tip series is designed to support the full engagement of people with mental health challenges in the workforce.
-Each short, 3-minute video is loaded with practical tips and key considerations to make the workforce work for everyone.
-Click for more information and available videos.
+Working can be vitally important for the recovery and well-being of people with mental illness.
+Each short, 3-minute video in this series is loaded with practical tips and key considerations to make the workforce work for everyone.

-Interconnected Systems Framework (ISF) 101 - An Introduction
+Exploring the Interconnected Systems Framework (ISF)

 Working Together for Wellness - A Mindful Approach to School Site Leader and Teacher Collaboration for Whole School Wellness

 Join The Teaching Well and Camino Nuevo Charter Academy leadership as we bring together diverse school site roles to share ways they have collaborated to create healthy and sustainable school climate for students, teachers, and staff.

 Crisis and loss are common in the lives of students, whether due to a death or crisis involving a student's individual family or one that affects the entire school community.
 This workshop with the National Center for School Crisis and Bereavement helps school professionals learn basic skills in how to students as they struggle to understand and cope with a crisis or loss.